GUIDE-SHEET FOR PREPARING Certificate OF ORGANIZATION FOR A LIMITED LIABILITY COMPANY

 The Company shall file all annual reports required by Utah Law during the month of its anniversary date of formation as required by Section 48-2c-203, Utah Code Annotated.

 Article XI AMENDMENTS

-The Articles of Organization shall be amended from time to time as required by Section 48-2c-408, Utah Code Annotated.
+The Certificate of Organization shall be amended from time to time as required by Section 48-2c-408, Utah Code Annotated.

 Article XII ARBITRATION

-Any controversy or claim arising out of or relating to these Articles, or the breach thereof shall be settled by arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association, and judgment upon the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.
+Any controversy or claim arising out of or relating to this Certificate, or the breach thereof shall be settled by arbitration in accordance with the Commercial Arbitration Rules of the American Arbitration Association, and judgment upon the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.

 The decision of the arbitrator(s) shall be final and binding upon the parties, subject to rights pursuant to the Utah Arbitration Act as set out in the Utah Code, sections 78-31a-1 through 78-31a-20.